Niki Vincent: Commissioner for Equal Opportunity in South Australia

 Vincent was the fifth Commissioner for Equal Opportunity in South Australia (SA) from May 2016 to September 2020.

-In conjunction with this role, she served as Chairperson of the Australian Council of Human Rights Authorities, convened the SA Chiefs for Gender Equity and served on the advisory boards of the Committee for Economic Development of Australia (SA & NT), Play by the Rules and the Centre for Workplace Excellence at the University of South Australia.
+In conjunction with this role, she was Chairperson of the Australian Council of Human Rights Authorities, convened the SA Chiefs for Gender Equity and was on the advisory boards of the Committee for Economic Development of Australia (SA & NT), Play by the Rules and the Centre for Workplace Excellence at the University of South Australia.

 During her term as South Australia's Equal Opportunity Commissioner, Vincent established a free legal clinic and Law Internship Program in collaboration with the University of Adelaide Law School, oversaw the White Ribbon Workplace Accreditation Project, and oversaw a whole-of-government Workplace Equality and Respect (WER) Project which aimed to strengthen gender equality and promote safe and respectful workplace cultures across 24 SA public sector agencies.
 The latter was focussed on preventing and responding to workplace sexual harassment and sexual assault, as well as improved workplace responses to employees experiencing domestic and family violence and employees who might be concerned about their use of violence.

 In 2016, Vincent undertook a major independent review into sex discrimination, sexual harassment and predatory behaviour in South Australia Police (SAPOL).
 Her report was released publicly on 12 December 2016 and found that "…sex discrimination and sexual harassment of women – and anyone else that doesn't fit the white macho male stereotype - is commonplace in SAPOL, including amongst supervisors and managers."

 Vincent and her team subsequently established a Restorative Engagement program for SAPOL and delivered a three-year monitoring and advisory program to provide guidance and audit their implementation of the 38 recommendations in the report.

 Vincent also conducted an independent review into the organisational culture in relation to gender diversity and inclusion in South Australia's Metropolitan Fire Service.
 The review found that female officers had suffered bullying, harassment and discrimination in the workplace.

 She also undertook an independent review of policy and infrastructure to prevent and respond to sexual harassment and sexual assault at the University of Adelaide in 2017 and a follow-up audit of the implementation of its 42 recommendations in 2019.

 During her term as South Australian Equal Opportunity Commissioner, Vincent was outspoken about issues such as sexual harassment, violence against women, LGBTIQ discrimination, racism, disability discrimination, and diversity and inclusion, as well as the lack of funding for her office.